mimimaomao-s840/mimimaomao-s840.github.io/README.md

-# mimimaomao-s840.github.io
-Last War Season 2 Supply Location Map
+# Last War Season 2 Supply Location Map
+This is a visulizatoin of Last War Mobile Game's Season 2 Scattered Supplies Location collected from online resources.
+It's a personal project made for my alliance.